This simple, gluten-free butternut squash gnocchi is fancy and delicious. It’s a fun dish for getting the whole family to help with cooking!

 As a food writer, my family and friends seem to have an expectation that I will spend hours making fiddly dishes, like handmade croissants or stuffed cannelloni.

-I think that’s because they view my interest in fermentation with an assumption that I have time to make complicated recipes.
+I think that’s because they view my interest in fermentation with the assumption that I have time to make complicated recipes.
 When truthfully… fermentation is the laziest way to prepare food.
 There’s not even any cooking involved!

-Admittedly, I have made beer, cheese and tempeh… but those were weekend projects that usually involved a few friends and a hefty interest in trying something new.
+Admittedly, I have made beer, cheese, and tempeh… but those were weekend projects that usually involved a few friends and a hefty interest in trying something new.

-Still, I’m caught by other’s expectations that even had me gifted, not one, but two pasta makers in the same year!
+Still, I’m caught by others’ expectations that even had me gifted, not one, but two pasta makers in the same year!
 While I tried making pasta once, I quickly realized that I neither had the interest nor a convenient place to store a pasta maker in my tiny 8′ x 11′ kitchen.